JerBouma/FinanceToolkit/README.md

 The net current asset value is a financial metric that represents the total value of a company’s current assets minus its current liabilities.
 It indicates the extent to which a company’s short-term assets exceed its short-term liabilities.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_net_current_asset_value).

+> **Price to Earnings Ratio (P/E)**

+The price earnings ratio (P/E) is a valuation ratio that compares a company’s stock price to its earnings per share.
+It is one of the most widely used valuation metrics, indicating how much investors are willing to pay for each dollar of a company’s earnings.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_earnings_ratio).

+> **EV to Free Cash Flow Ratio**

+The EV to free cash flow ratio compares a company’s enterprise value (EV) to its free cash flow, providing an alternative to earnings-based multiples that is less sensitive to non-cash accounting items.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_free_cash_flow_ratio).

+> **Buyback Yield**

+The buyback yield measures the net amount of common stock repurchased (net of new shares issued) relative to the company’s market capitalization.
+Repurchases are typically reported as a cash outflow and issuances as a cash inflow on the cash flow statement, so netting and negating the two yields a positive value when the company is a net repurchaser of its own stock and a negative value when it is a net issuer (i.e. diluting shareholders).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_buyback_yield).

+> **Shareholder Yield**

+The total shareholder yield combines the dividend yield and the buyback yield to measure the total cash returned to shareholders relative to the company’s market capitalization.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_shareholder_yield).

+> **SBC-Adjusted Free Cash Flow**

+The stock-based compensation (SBC) adjusted free cash flow deducts non-cash SBC expenses from free cash flow to give a more conservative view of the cash actually available to shareholders.
+Free cash flow already excludes SBC as a cash expense (it is added back in the cash flow from operations), which can overstate the cash available to shareholders — subtracting SBC treats it as if it were a real cash cost, which is a common quality-of-earnings adjustment, especially for companies that rely heavily on equity compensation.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_sbc_adjusted_free_cash_flow).

 </details>

 ## Financial Models